We're giving you the chance to win back the value of your meal - every time you dine this month!

 Saint Kitchen

 What: This family-owned all-day joint oozes everything you could possibly want from an independent café, from friendly service to understated interiors and a commitment to doing things properly.
-All its baked goods are homemade in house, from bagels to doughnuts, while its eclectic brunch menu takes inspiration from all over the world.
-From paneer, baba ghanoush and saag bagels to sourdough toast topped with poached eggs, smoked feta and a za’atar glaze, this small but mighty eatery is not to be underestimated.
+All its baked goods are homemade in-house, from bagels to doughnuts, while its short but eclectic brunch menu serves up hash browns with truffle mayonnaise, roasted carrot hummus, smashed avo, and a host of tasty breakfast sandos.
+This small but mighty eatery is not to be underestimated.

 Where: 61a St Paul’s Square, B3 1QS